maia-iyer/spire-demos/tornjak_crd_federation/README.md

 kind delete cluster --name=cluster-b
 ```

-Then to delete podman machine:
+Then to delete podman machine if you are running on Windows or OSX:

 ```
 podman machine stop